strongjun15/Narrow-One-Userscripts/README.md

 ### How to Use

-Click the file named **Chat Mod with Translation**, download it, and upload it on Tampermonkey.
+Click the file named **Adaptive Center Dot**, download it, and upload it on Tampermonkey.
 Or you can just copy the script, create a new file in Tampermonkey by clicking `+`, and pasting it.